TheBlackPlague/PlagueEntity/README.md

 provided.
 This resources folder must contain the skin, and custom geometry for the custom entity you're trying to spawn.

+    Custom geometry and skin can be created using [BlockBench](https://blockbench.net).
+    An example is available in the `example` directory of the repository.

     Expected structure:
     ```
     - <Plugin Name>